4 Standards

 1. XPath has better performance since the underlying system uses xpath, and subtree filtering is done after the complete tree is retrieved.

-2. Subtree filtering does not support namespaces yet.
+2. Subtree filtering does not support namespaces.

-Clixon supports netconf locks in default settings but not if CLICON_DATASTORE_CACHE is nocache mode.
+Clixon supports netconf locks in default settings.

 4.2.1 RFC 6022